Asureda/Project_2020_I/README.md

-# Molecular Dynamics Symulations
+# Molecular Dynamics Simulations

 * Motivation

 Master's computational progect to learn the basic knowledege of parallel computing.
 We develop many programs where we basically change the way double loops are made.
 Also, we check the optimization chacteristics for each one.
-The execution was made at the BSC Mare Nostrum where large number of CPUs wherw used.
+The execution was made at the BSC Mare Nostrum where large number of CPUs where used.
 * The system

 Van der Waals gas with pair Lenard-Johnes interactions.
 By setting the number of particles and density, the program fills a cubic volume with an FCC structure and periodic boundary conditions.